 Price & Similar Monitors

 The LG 27GL850 price amounts to ~$500, which is a great value for the money.
 It costs pretty much like similar models, yet it offers significantly better performance and a wider color gamut.

-If the price is too high for you, but you’d still like a good 27″ 1440p 144Hz IPS display, we recommend checking out the LG 27GL83A, which is basically identical to the GL850, except that it has no wide DCI-P3 color gamut and no USB ports.
+If the price is too high for you, but you’d still like a good 27″ 1440p 144Hz IPS display, we recommend checking out the LG 27GL83A, which is basically identical to the GL850, but without the wide DCI-P3 color gamut and USB ports.